TL;DR

 - Does this work for personal tasks too?: Yes.
 The framework holds: swap “blocks 2 reviewers” for “kid pickup,” “manager will notice” for “partner has been asking.”
 Combine work and life lists if your day blends them; force the distribution across the combined set.

-- How often should I run this?: Daily during sprint weeks or any week where your task list is shifting hourly.
+- How often should I run this?: Daily during sprint weeks or any week where your list is shifting hourly.
 Weekly otherwise.
 Less than weekly and the list goes stale: defer dates lapse, drop candidates pile up, and the framework loses its bite.

 - What if my manager keeps adding new “urgent” items?: Two moves.
-First, when they add an item, ask “what should this displace?”.
+First, when they add an item, ask “what should this displace?”
 The answer reveals true urgency.
 Second, run the prioritization in front of them once; seeing the 3 do-today + 5 defer + rest dropped is what builds shared trust on capacity.

 - The model is too conservative on drop.
 What changes?: Add: “About 30% of an inbox-style list deserves drop.
-If your drop count is less than 25% of the list, you are too cautious.
+If your drop count is under 25% of the list, you are too cautious.
 Drop is a verdict, not a failure mode.
 Common drop candidates: 6+ month-old emails, FYI Slack threads, vague ‘when you have time’ asks.”

 Related